clolsonus/covid-19/README.md

 ## May 26, 2020

-The USA has a copule of light days (great!)
+The USA has a couple of light days (great!)
 If you look at the data there is a weekly ebb and flow, but the overall trend stays pretty consistent.
 USA daily death rate (based on the fit line) finally drops below 1000/day.
 Brazil is now solidly above 1000/day and still accelerating.
 Some future plots suggest the USA death rate will plateau again in June and begin to ramp up in July.
-With everyone getting weary of social distancing and with memorial day activities and summer here, this is not an implausible predition.
+With everyone getting weary of social distancing and with memorial day activities and summer here, this is not an implausible prediction.

 ![poly](figures/20200526.png?raw=true "26 May, 2020")